marklogic-community/toolkit-for-excel/Addins/Word/tests/README.txt

 AutomatedTest
 +++++++++++++++++++++++++++++++++++++
 1)MarkLogic_WordAddin_Setup.msi
-      the Addin installer, you'll want this from cvs, provided here for as an example only
+      the Addin installer, you'll want this from cvs/svn, provided here for as an example only

 2)config.idt
-      a config file for updating the URL/properties used by the Addin. you'll want this from cvs as well
+      a config file for updating the URL/properties used by the Addin. you'll want this from cvs/svn as well

 3)MarkLogic_WordAddin_Test.exe
       a C# program that starts Word, saves the .docx, stays open for